koussay0/RESTful-APIs-with-Express.js-BackEnd-Track-/README.md

 All data is stored in a local skills.json file — no database required.

-Credits goes for USAM : https://usamif.com for providing this learning opportunity.
+Credit goes for USAM : https://usamif.com for providing this learning opportunity.